-- Running sessions for parents and updating the school website with useful links and resources - Including awareness of of positive relationships, including being respectful, giving and denying consent and behaviours that may lead to harm as part of their curriculum - Identifying with parents how they can safeguard their children against grooming.
+- Running sessions for parents and updating the school website with useful resources - Including awareness of positive relationships, including being respectful, giving and denying consent - Identifying with parents and children how they can be safeguarded against grooming.

-Additionally to being targeted for sexual motivations, some young people are also groomed online for exploitation or radicalisation.
+Additionally, to being targeted for sexual motivations, some young people are also groomed online for exploitation or radicalisation.
 While the drivers and objectives are different, the actual process is broadly similar to radicalisation, with the exploitation of a person's vulnerability usually being the critical factor.
 Those who are targeted are often offered something ideological, such as an eternal spiritual reward, or sometimes something physical, such as an economic incentive, that will make them 'feel better' about themselves or their situation.
 Anyone can be at risk.
 Age, social standing and education do not necessarily matter as much as we previously thought, and we have seen all kinds of people become radicalised, from young men and women with learning difficulties to adults in well-respected professions.
 What is clear is that the more vulnerable the person, the easier it is to influence their way of thinking.